ag12x-gth/master-vendas-ai/replit.md

 # Master IA Oficial

 ## Overview
 Master IA Oficial is a comprehensive WhatsApp and SMS mass messaging control panel with AI automation capabilities.
 It provides a centralized platform for managing multi-channel campaigns, customer service conversations, contact management (CRM), and AI-driven chatbots using Meta's WhatsApp Business API and Baileys.
 The project aims to be an all-in-one solution for automated, intelligent communication, offering an intuitive dashboard for businesses.
+The platform includes an AI-powered lead progression system and a complete Kanban lead management system.

 ## User Preferences
 Preferred communication style: Simple, everyday language.